Johncci/battleship-wars/README.md

 ![Gameplay structure and validatation messages](images/column-entry.png)

-* The below image is the validation fo an incorrect input in the column option.
-This was tested with muliple inputs and it performed as expected.
+* The below image is the validation for an incorrect input in the column option.
+This was tested with muliple invalid inputs and it performed as expected.

 ![Gameplay structure and validatation messages](images/column-validation.png)